Skip to content

 Return value

-A Memoized object with the input property containing the single result.
+A Memoized object with the value property containing the single result.

 See also